Hidden track: Techniques

 A vinyl record may be double-grooved, with the second groove containing the hidden tracks.
 Examples of double-grooving include Monty Python's 'three-sided' Matching Tie and Handkerchief, Tool's Opiate EP, and Mr. Bungle's Disco Volante.

 With the invention of digital media and compact discs, alternative methods for hiding unlisted tracks were conceived.
 With a similar aim of concealment, unlisted tracks are sometimes given their own separate index point on digital media.
 Songs can be placed in the pregap of the first track of certain CD formats, so that the CD must first be cued to the track, and then manually back-scanned.
 These are often referred to as Track 0 or Hidden Track One Audio (HTOA).
 A CD player will not play these tracks without manual intervention, and some models (including many computer operating systems) are unable to read such content.
 On Super Furry Animals' Guerrilla, "The Citizens Band" is found in the pre-gap approximately five minutes before the beginning of track one.
 A glossary of terms used in the song's lyrics is printed on the interior of the cardboard outer sleeve of the CD.
 This essentially renders them inaccessible without taking the sleeve apart, hiding the glossary in a parallel way to the song itself.
-The new version of Windows Media Player detects the hidden track as a part of the first track while playing a CD.
+The second iteration of Windows Media Player released in 2022 detects the hidden track as a part of the first track while playing a CD.

 A less concealed method is to place the song at the end of another track, typically the last track on the album, following a period of silence.
 For example, Nirvana's song "Endless, Nameless" was included as a hidden track in this way on their 1991 CD Nevermind, after 10 minutes of silence within the track listed as the final song.
 Although it was not the first hidden song to use this technique, it gained significant attention.
 Similarly, a series of short tracks of silence can be placed before the hidden track.
 On Lazlo Bane's debut album, 11 Transistor, the eleventh song is followed by 57 silent tracks, each four seconds in duration, with "Prada Wallet" (sometimes referred to as "The Birthday Song") being the 69th track on the album.
 The total length of silence between the two songs is 3:48.

 It is possible for a track to be playable only through a computer, such as the "15th" track on Marilyn Manson's Mechanical Animals album, which can only be accessed through an Enhanced CD executable.

 There are deeper ways a track can be hidden.
 A "ghost" track can be subtly mixed to play concurrently with other, dominant audio, or heavily distorted in a way that must be undone to be played.
 For example, on a DVD included with the deluxe and "ultra-deluxe" editions of Nine Inch Nails' Ghosts I–IV, two hidden tracks ("37 Ghosts" and "38 Ghosts") are included as digital multitrack files, from which the songs may be reconstructed.